A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 Accreditation is a process a Peppol Service Provider must complete to transact in the Peppol Network.
 OpenPeppol is responsible for determining which Peppol Authority you will need to complete accreditation with.

-To determine this you will need to register with OpenPeppolExternal link.
+To determine this you will need to register with [OpenPeppol](https://peppol.eu/get-involved/join-openpeppol/).
 OpenPeppol charge an annual membership fee based on a calendar year regardless of your accreditation status - as such we recommend reading the steps to accreditation before initiating this step.

-If you have already been accredited with a Peppol Authority in another jurisdiction but want to provide your services to an Australian business, you will need to adhere to the Peppol Authority specific requirements which are listed on Internationally accredited Peppol Service Provider.
+If you have already been accredited with a Peppol Authority in another jurisdiction but want to provide your services to an Australian business, you will need to adhere to the Peppol Authority specific requirements which are listed on [Internationally accredited Peppol Service Provider](https://softwaredevelopers.ato.gov.au/internationally-accredited-peppol-service-provider).

 To become an accredited Peppol Service provider it is essential to understand the Peppol environment and its structure.Below is a brief overview of key Peppol resources: